Osakauss/lettre/README.md

 # lettre
-Boot Protocal used by primum
+Boot Protocol used by primum